Solving Strong-Substitutes Product-Mix Auctions: Introduction

+The harder algorithmic problem is finding a valid allocation of supply to buyers.
+Most previous studies have failed to address this problem in the case when multiple units of each good are available.
+The two existing algorithms for finding multi-unit allocations of which we are aware, in \citep{MT2001} and \citep{PLW}, both work in the valuation oracle model.
+That is, their algorithms rely on oracle access to the valuation function of each bidder.
+In order to apply these algorithms in our bidding language setting, we would require the computational overhead of simulating a valuation oracle.
+Section~\ref{sec:simulating-valuation-oracle} describes a method for this simulation which takes time $O(n^2|\bids|^3 + n |\bids|T(n))$ per valuation query (or $O(n^2|\bids|^2 \log M + n |\bids|T(n))$ for an alternative variant), in which $n$ is the number of goods, $|\bids|$ is the number of bids, $M$ is an upper bound on the bid entries, and $T(n)$ is the time it takes to minimise an $n$-dimensional submodular set function.

+The allocation algorithm of \citet{MT2001}, also described in \citep[Chapter 11]{murota-book}, works by reducing the allocation problem to an $M$-convex network flow problem using access to bidders' valuation functions.
+Following \citep[Chapters 10 and 11]{murota-book} and \citep{Shioura1998} (for a polynomial-time algorithm for minimising $M$-convex functions), this approach requires $O((nm)^6)$ queries to the valuation function, where $m$ is the number of bidders.
+With the additional overhead from simulating the valuation oracle this leads to a running time of $O(m^6n^8|\bids|^3 + m^6n^7 |\bids|T(n))$.

+\Citet{PLW} provide a different algorithm, also in the valuation oracle setting, that solves the allocation problem only if the target bundle is \textit{uniquely} demanded at some prices.
+Such prices are guaranteed in the single-unit case (i.e.~when there is only one unit of every good) but need not exist in the multi-unit case.
+(Consider, for instance, the aggregate demand of Alice and Bob in Figure~\ref{fig:ex1}, also shown in Figure~\ref{fig:aggregate} of Section~\ref{sec:price-finding-overview}.
+The bundle $(1,1)$ is not uniquely demanded at any prices.)
+However, if the target bundle is uniquely demanded at some prices, \citep{PLW}'s algorithm makes $\tilde{O}(mn+n^3)$ queries to the valuation functions to allocate the target bundle.
+With the simulation of valuation queries, this leads to running-time complexity $\tilde{O}((mn^2 + n^4) (n |\bids|^3 + |\bids| T(n)))$.

+In contrast to the algorithms of \citep{MT2001} and \citep{PLW}, our allocation algorithm directly exploits the specific representation provided by the product-mix auction's bidding language.
+Theorem~{\ref{thm:main}} establishes that our algorithm takes time $O(mn^3 \alpha(n)|\bids| + m n^2 T(n))$.
+As the near-constant Ackermann function~$\alpha$ satisfies $\alpha(n) \leq 4$ for any realistic number of goods $n$, \footnote{We have $\alpha(n) \leq 4$ for any $n \leq 2^{2^{2^{2^{16}}}}$.} we see that our algorithm outperforms those of \citep{MT2001} and \citep{PLW} (when applicable) in the product-mix auction setting.
+Moreover, our algorithm has been implemented and is efficient in practice.

-We note that the valuation oracle setting of \citet{MSY2013, MSY2016} and others provides no straightforward way to compute a demanded bundle or the indirect utility function at given prices.
-In contrast, our bidding-language setting is somewhat analogous to but more informative than the demand oracle setting of \citet{Aus06} and \citet{PLW}, which presupposes access to an oracle returning a demanded bundle at given prices.
+We note that the valuation oracle setting of \citep{MSY2013, MSY2016} and others provides no straightforward way to compute a demanded bundle or the indirect utility function at given prices.
+In contrast, our bidding-language setting is somewhat analogous to, but more informative than, the demand oracle setting used in \citep{Aus06}, for example, which presupposes access to an oracle returning a demanded bundle at given prices.